jondeandres/jondeandres.github.com/_posts/2013-10-22-synchronize-javascript-in-capybara.md

 {% include ruby/synchronize.rb %}
 {% endhighlight %}

-This method yields the block you pass and rescue any exception raised in the block.
-It will re-raise the exception unless some condition avoid it and then the block will be retried.
+This method yields the block you pass and rescues any exception raised in the block.
+It will re-raises the exception unless some condition avoid it and then the block will be retried.
 The condition we are interested in is this one: